cesheridan/streamline.vim/README.md

 ___

 ## RELATED PLUGINS
-*  _**tabwins.vim** 1 Command for custom window structures that persist._  This plugin produces the kinds of multi-window structures for which _streamline.vim_ is optimal. https://raw.githubusercontent.com/cesheridan/tabwins.vim/master/README.md
+*  _**tabwins.vim** 1 Command for custom window structures that persist._  Produces the kinds of multi-window structures for which _streamline.vim_ is optimal. https://raw.githubusercontent.com/cesheridan/tabwins.vim/master/README.md

 *  _**textwins.vim** Windows that text_.
 The navigational signage in _streamline.vim_ facilitates the \[N\], window #/id navigation in _textwins.vim._